-Spain continues to spearhead efforts to curb the gambling impact on the most vulnerable group in the society.
+Spain continues to spearhead efforts to curb the gambling impact on the most vulnerable group in society.
 Speaking to the Spanish Parliament, Minister of Consumer Affairs Alberto Garzon outlined that the Council of Ministers would ratify within weeks the proposed earlier gambling advertising controls.

 Crackdown on Gambling Advertising

-Back in February, Alberto Garzon revealed governmental plans to crackdown on advertising by gambling companies and casinos, in an attempt to address growing addiction in the country.
-Over the past decade, gambling industry in Spain has flourished as online gambling, sports betting and casinos surpassed state-owned lottery and pubs’ and restaurants’ slot machines, and the enforcement of the Royal Decree on Advertising sought to protect youth and gambling addicts.
+Back in February, Alberto Garzon revealed governmental plans to crack down on advertising by gambling companies and casinos, in an attempt to address growing addiction in the country.
+Over the past decade, the gambling industry in Spain has flourished as online gambling, sports betting and casinos surpassed state-owned lottery and pubs’ and restaurants’ slot machines, and the enforcement of the Royal Decree on Advertising sought to protect youth and gambling addicts.

 “The regulation has to be similar to tobacco.
 We are not regulating the textile sector here, but a sector that has an impact on public health.”Minister of Consumer Affairs Alberto Garzon

 But the minister did not stop here and in July continued to further restrict gambling companies from advertising.
-As part of the tightening on marketing opportunities for the gambling industry, the new set of measures included a ban on gambling advertising for events which take place before 8pm and the use of “name brand or trade name of a betting operator to identify a sports facility or entertainment facility”.
+As part of the tightening on marketing opportunities for the gambling industry, the new set of measures included a ban on gambling advertising for events that take place before 8pm and the use of “name brand or trade name of a betting operator to identify a sports facility or entertainment facility”.

 Sponsorship Deals Affected